Royce Clayton: Later career (2004–2007)

 Clayton signed a minor league contract with the Colorado Rockies for the 2004 season worth $650,000, and he made the Rockies' Opening Day roster as their starting shortstop.
 He hit .270 with eight home runs and 54 RBIs for the Rockies in 2004, and led all National League shortstops with a .986 fielding percentage.
-However, the Rockies did not resign Clayton, as they decided to give the starting shortstop role to Clint Barmes for the 2005 season.
-Clayton signed a one year contract worth $1.35 million with the Arizona Diamondbacks for the 2005 season, displacing Alex Cintrón as the starting shortstop.
+However, the Rockies did not re-sign Clayton, giving the 2005 shortstop role to Clint Barmes.
+Clayton signed a one-year contract worth $1.35 million with the Arizona Diamondbacks for the 2005 season, displacing Alex Cintrón as the starting shortstop.
 Clayton batted .270 in 143 games for Arizona.

 On February 2, 2006, Clayton signed a minor league contract with the Washington Nationals, who acquired him to serve as a backup to their incumbent starting shortstop, Cristian Guzmán, who had struggled during the 2005 season.
 The contract called for Clayton to earn $1 million if he made the team and another $250,000 available through incentives based on his playing time.
 Guzmán tore a muscle in his shoulder during spring training, and Clayton opened the 2006 season as the Nationals' starting shortstop.
 He batted .269 in 87 games for Washington.

 On July 13, 2006, the Nationals traded Clayton, Bill Bray, Brendan Harris, Gary Majewski, and Daryl Thompson to the Cincinnati Reds for Austin Kearns, Felipe López, and Ryan Wagner.
 Clayton batted .235 in 50 games for the Reds after the trade.